GSA/resources.data.gov/pages/_resources/fdspp-sba-learning-agenda.md

 ---
-name: SBA’s Approach to Identifying Data, Using a Learning Agenda, and Leveraging Partnerships to Build its Evidence Base
+resource_name: SBA’s Approach to Identifying Data, Using a Learning Agenda, and Leveraging Partnerships to Build its Evidence Base
 slug: fdspp-sba-learning-agenda
 description: Through its Enterprise Learning Agenda, Small Business